USAN is PROVEN LEADERSHIP

-- Working with our foundations to increase our career programming, literacy initiative (BookPALS), scholarships, and health and emergency assistance for New York members.
+- Working with our foundations to increase our career programming, scholarships, health and emergency assistance and provide opportunities through our on camera, voiceover and computer labs for members.

 - Creating legislative tax initiatives to grow work in New York and keep more of your money in your pocket.

 USAN — A TRACK RECORD OF PROVEN RESULTS

 - Negotiated over 1 billion additional dollars in game-changing contracts like the 2019 Commercials contract, Netflix, and Video Games

 - Secured and protected NY Tax Incentives

 - Organized Telemundo — the first TV network to unionize in 65 years